Start9Labs/start-os/ServicePackaging.md

 ### Properties

 Next we need to create the Properties section for our package, to display any relevant info.
-Te result of this step is a `stats.yaml` file, which is only populated at runtime.
+The result of this step is a `stats.yaml` file, which is only populated at runtime.
+These commands will be issued in the `docker_entrypoint` file (or `configurator`, if you are using one).

-***THE STATS.YAML IS APPARENTLY BEING DEPRECATED, THIS SECTION NEEDS COMMENT***
+***STATS.YAML IS APPARENTLY BEING DEPRECATED, THIS SECTION NEEDS COMMENT***

 ### Instructions